tarantx/tarant-sync-client/README.md

 ## Usage

-Initialize the sync client with the configuration you desire and add it to your actor system as both a materializxer and a resolver
+Initialize the sync client with the configuration you desire and add it to your actor system as both a materializer and a resolver

 ```js